EkoCommunications/AmityAndroidJet/amity-rx-lifecycle/README.md

 Another way to solve this problem is to convert a mutatable parameter to an active stream of data, aka "`Observable`" so you now are able to connect it with a later stream.
 This works perfectly fine as well in case you are in charge and be able to modify a source of data, you choose a solution for your problem.

+If both solution are not good enough for you, keep reading!

 ```text
 var disposable: Disposable? = null
 var disposable2: Disposable? = null